 How to Succeed as a Freelancer in Fiverr

 Fiverr is still one fun site to work in.
 It is difficult to get a bad rating in this site if you’re good at what you do.

 On the other hand, flow of work here can be unpredictable.
 The primary model of this site is that you set up your service description (called a gig) and wait for people to order it.
 You can have multiple gigs (recommended).

-I had already worked with Fiverr a little bit a few years back.
+I had already worked with Fiverr a few years back.
 One goal of this challenge was to revamp my inactive Fiverr account and start earning from it, too.

 Fiverr Market Research

 I had a few friends from the Facebook group who were making it big on this site, so I took the plunge into it again.